 Q: How soon can I expect to see results from my Dysport treatment for crow’s feet?
 It’s been 3 days and I don’t see any results yet.

-A: While some people may start to see results earlier, results may begin to appear after 5-7days in some patients.
+A: While some people may start to see results earlier, results may begin to appear after 5-7 days in some cases.
 Be patient, and if you are still not seeing results after 10 days, visit your injector again for reevaluation.

 Q: How long after receiving Botox do you see the full benefit?
 Also, how many times can one receive this?
 I know it is every 4 months, but is there a limit to how long one can continue to receive treatments?